Netanel-M/subliminal-minimal-gui/README.md

 You can download multiple subtitles by simply clicking on the download button as many times as you wish.

 ##Requirements,
-depends on subliminal, pip install subliminal depends on gtk3+ depends on Pygobject
+- depends on subliminal, pip install subliminal.
+- depends on gtk3+
+- depends on Pygobject
 Tested on many old machines and limited virtual machines and it's very fast. runs on windows and linux.